icebaker/sublime-nano-bots/README.md

 ## Shortcuts

-There are no default shortcuts.
-However, if you would like to have some, we recommend the following ones:
+There are no default shortcuts, but you can add your own by going to "Preferences" and selecting "Key Binding".
+We recommend the following ones:

 ### Suggested Defaults